 Are you still at work at 8 o’clock in the evenings?
 You still haven’t finished the tasks you set for yourself for the day?
 Many of us struggle with time management and it takes effort, patience and skills to master it.
 When managing teams, working with fantastic experts or candidates, or by simply observing others can teach us a thing or two about efficiency and work-life balance.
-Follow these three steps (and a bonus!) and see how these small, easy to implement action points can make a real difference in your life.
+Follow these three steps (and a bonus!) and see how these small, easy to implement action points can amplify your daily productivity and make a real difference in your life.

 1. Failing to plan is planning to fail

 Plan your day the day before.
 Don’t allow yourself the opportunity to worry about the next day during your free time.
 Spend the evening with relaxation and family.
 You need this time for yourself to recharge.
 Write down what you need to do before you leave the office and know that when you come back the next day, you have an action plan ready.

 Some find that entering everything into their calendar helps.
 Some don’t find the idea of a calendar helpful and have a whiteboard at their desks where they use a grid and list their to-dos and tick them off as they go.
 If you despise technology and have no wall to display a whiteboard – buy a nice planner and use that to keep you on top of things.